 Cost: Low to high depending on optimization.

-9. Spring Boot (Java Backend)
+9. Spring Boot (Java backend)

 What it is: Enterprise-grade Java framework.
 Massive ecosystem, built-in everything.